Shuhei Yoshida: Sony Interactive Entertainment

 In November 2013 Yoshida appeared in the official PlayStation 4 unboxing video.

 On November 7, 2019, Sony announced that Yoshida had stepped down as President of SIE Worldwide Studios amid a company reshuffle to become head of a newly formed initiative that will focus on nurturing external independent creators.
 The new initiative, which would later become PlayStation Indies focused on supporting external developers that are creating 'new and unexpected' experiences for the gaming industry.
 He was replaced by Hermen Hulst, the former studio head of Guerrilla Games.

 Yoshida retired from SIE on January 15, 2025, after spending more than thirty years with the company.
 He would reveal in an interview later that year that Jim Ryan, then CEO of Sony Interactive Entertainment, gave him a choice in 2019 to work with indie games or leave Sony.
+In April 2026, Yoshida went further stating that he was "fired" from his role leading first party development for saying no to "ridiculous" requests from Jim Ryan.
+Yoshida did not specify the exact nature of the requests.

-In his time at Sony, Yoshida was active on Twitter, particularly in promoting Indie games.
+In his time at Sony, Yoshida was active on Twitter, particularly in promoting indie games.
 Yoshida appears as a playable character in Super Time Force Ultra, able to fire tweets and heart emoticons from his in-game smartphone.